Witiko/doctoral-thesis/main.md

   show that dense retrieval can be approximated with almost no loss in accuracy.

-- In Section~\ref{label:sparse-retrieval-in-inverted-indices-and-vector-databases-accuracy},
+- In Section~\ref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-accuracy},
   I will show that sparse retrieval can be approximated in a way that increases both speed and accuracy.

 ### Dense Retrieval in Inverted Indices
-\label{label:dense-retrieval-in-inverted-indices-accuracy}
+\label{sec:dense-retrieval-in-inverted-indices-accuracy}

 ### Sparse Retrieval in Inverted Indices and Vector Databases
-\label{label:sparse-retrieval-in-inverted-indices-and-vector-databases-accuracy}
+\label{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-accuracy}

 # Speed {#speed}
 The accuracy as well as the availability of more advanced features in a math